 Workplace sexual harassment

 On July 21, 2021, the government released its response to the consultation on workplace sexual harassment.
 The response states that the government will implement a duty for employers to eliminate sexual harassment and new protections against third-party harassers (e.g., vendors and clients).
-It’s also considering whether to extend the three-month time
+It’s also considering whether to extend the 3-month time limit to 6 months.

 The Tribunals are still dealing with a large queue of cases caused in part by COVID-19.
 During the height of the epidemic in 2020, Tribunals began utilizing technology and remote working, but it appears that they have moved back to reinstating in-person hearings where feasible in recent months.

 So those are our new employment law predictions for 2022.
 Whatever else 2022 brings, we hope yours is much better than 2020 and 2021.